Budgeting

 External – What does the future look like for your customers?

-• What is the outlook for the industries you serve in 2025?
+• What is the outlook for the industries you serve?
 Positive/negative?

 • Are there any trends in technology or regulations impacting your customer’s growth plans?